 Winter doesn’t slow anyone down in this wonderland of outdoor and urban activities.
 From skiing and snowboarding to fat-tire biking and snowshoeing there is something for everyone to enjoy along with a delicious, local craft beer.

-From Kamloops across to Salmon Arm and then down to Vernon, the six craft breweries on this triangular ale trail reflect the geographic diversity of the region with their own individual approaches.
-Once you find yourself caught in the grasp of this “Beer Triangle” you might just never want to leave!
+From Merritt up to Kamloops, across to Salmon Arm, and then down to Vernon, the seven craft breweries on this ale trail reflect the geographic diversity of the region with their own individual approaches.
+No matter what your favourite activity is, you’ll be able to pair it with delicious craft beer.

-Kamloops’ urban experience offers shops, restaurants and cafes to enjoy, and 2 ski resorts; Harper Mountain and Sun Peaks Resort, Canada’s second largest ski area are both nearby.
-After you’ve shopped or skied to your heart’s content, indulge in a craft beer at Red Collar Brewing or Iron Road Brewing, or dive into a scratch kitchen meal paired with a brew at the Noble Pig Brewhouse, or their sister restaurant, Forno on 5th.
+Kamloops’ urban experience offers shops, restaurants and cafes to enjoy, and Canada’s second-largest ski area, Sun Peaks Resort, is nearby.
+After you’ve shopped or skied to your heart’s content, indulge in a craft beer at Red Collar Brewing or Iron Road Brewing, or dive into a scratch kitchen meal paired with a brew at Bright Eye Brewing, the Noble Pig Brewhouse or its sister restaurant, Underbelly by The Pig.

 At Canada’s original certified organic, farm-based brewery, Crannòg Ales, winter is definitely a slower season, but check their site for their annual winter Open House and special hours heading into Christmas when you can stock up on beer ahead of the holidays.